RakhithJK/BishopFox-sliver-wiki/Cursed.md

 The `cursed chrome` command can be used to restart a remote system's Chrome browser with remote debugging enabled.
 If no payload is specified using `--payload` the command will simply restart Chrome with remote debugging enabled, you can then use `cursed console` to interact with any debug target.

-If a payload is specified, the command will restart Chrome with remote debugging, enumerate installed browser extensions, determine if any extension has the required permissions for [CursedChrome](https://github.com/mandatoryprogrammer/CursedChrome) and inject the payload into the extension's execution context.
+If a payload is specified, the command will restart Chrome with remote debugging, enumerate installed browser extensions, determine if any extension has the required permissions for [CursedChrome](https://github.com/mandatoryprogrammer/CursedChrome), and inject the payload into the extension's execution context.

+## Cursed Electron

+The `cursed electron` command can be used to restart an Electron application with remote debugging enabled, you can subsequently use `cursed console` to interact with any debug target.
+Note that some Electron applications disable the remote debugging functionality will prevent this feature for functioning, however most Electron applications support remote debugging.

 ## Cursed Console